 Your policy typically covers:

-This is where most buyers get surprised.
 Standard policies typically exclude:

 | Lien Type | Standard Title Insurance Coverage | Typical Amount | Recording Requirements |